 Imprest Checking Accounts

 An imprest checking account is a sum of money advanced to a department or campus unit for a particular purpose.
 It is often used like a revolving loan.
-These accounts can be used for start-up costs, for example, or for payments to subjects participating in a research study, which would then be reimbursed from the Office of Sponsored Research or other appropriate funds.
+These accounts can be used for start-up costs, for example, or for payments to subjects participating in a research study, which would then be reimbursed from the Office of Sponsored Programs or other appropriate funds.

 Under no circumstances should imprest funds be used for the following: